honytsoi/cb-whale-bell/cb-whale-bell-specification.md

-## Chaturbate Whale Bell - Detailed Specification v1.1
+## Chaturbate Whale Bell - Detailed Specification v2.0 (Aggregate & Tiered Retention)

 **1. Overview**

 Chaturbate Whale Bell is a client-side, static web application designed to alert Chaturbate broadcasters when a potentially high-spending user ("Whale") enters their room.
 The app leverages historical spending data imported from a Chaturbate `token history.csv` file, processes real-time data from the Chaturbate Events API, and uses broadcaster-defined thresholds to identify these whales.
-Upon detection of a whale entering the room, the application triggers an audible bell sound.
-All application state and user data are stored locally in the browser's `localStorage`.
+Upon detection of a whale entering the room, the application triggers an audible bell sound. **To handle large datasets efficiently, the application stores lifetime aggregate spending data for all users and detailed event history only for a recent, configurable period (e.g., 30 days).
+All application state and user data are stored locally in the browser's `IndexedDB` database.**

 **2. Target Audience**